 As discussed above in this report, we have developed an enterprise technology platform designed to support our mortgage insurance operations.
 If our technology platform fails to perform in the manner we expect, our business, financial condition and operating results will be significantly harmed.
 Further, our business would be negatively impacted if we are unable to timely and effectively enhance our platform when necessary to support our primary business functions.
-There is no assurance that we will not experience difficulties with the operation of our technology platform during operations and to make timely improvements.
+There is no assurance that we will not experience difficulties with the operation of our technology platform.
+The success of our business will be dependent on our ability to resolve any issues identified with our technology platform during operations and to make timely improvements.
 Further, we will need to match or exceed the technological capabilities of our competitors over time.
-We cannot predict with certainty the cost of such maintenance and improvements, but failure to make such improvements and any significant shortfall in any technology enhancements or negative variance in the time-line in which system enhancements are delivered could have an adverse effect on our business, financial condition and operating results.
+We cannot predict with certainty the cost of such maintenance and improvements, but failure to make such improvements and any significant shortfall in any technology enhancements or negative variance in the timeline in which system enhancements are delivered could have an adverse effect on our business, financial condition and operating results.